 It’s not because she has a temper; it’s human nature.
 This rule applies to social interactions across the board.

-If she’s taking the breakup poorly, you might be tempted to slow things down.
+If she’s taking it poorly, you might be tempted to slow things down.
 To offer some false hope in an attempt to be “kind,” easing your way out instead of breaking up immediately.
+The best way to break up with someone is by being candid and honest as soon as you can.

-Positive as those intentions may be, it only makes things harder on both of you.
+Positive as dragging it on may be, it only makes things harder on both of you.
 It leaves you both in an emotional limbo that doesn’t need to exist.

 If you’re living together, make arrangements to stay with a friend for a few days to give you both some space.
 Use this time to get your head in the right place and begin making arrangements.